jdi-docs/jdi-light/source/includes/_documentation.md

 NumberSelector validation examples:

-  Then the "Height" label text equals to "Height (metres):"
-  Then the "Height" label text contains "(metres):"
-  Then the "Height" label text label text matches to "\w{15}" Then the "Height" placeholder equals to "20 cm increments.
+  Then the "Height" label text equals to "Height (metres)" Then the "Height" label text contains "(metres)" Then the "Height" label text label text matches to "\w{15}" Then the "Height" placeholder equals to "20 cm increments.
 Range [0.3,2.5]" Then the "Height" placeholder contains "20 cm"